j4100briggs/C177-Final-Project/README_final.md

 This section indicates the purpose of the program and provides background and a justification for why the program was created.

+This program will be to relate position, velocity, and acceleration graphically as a function of time using initial values input by the user.
+A graph of each will be produced using the mathematical relationships between the three parameters.

 ### Program Workflow:
 This section provides an operation overview of what the program does.
 A flowchart or some other diagram might be helpful, but is not required.